-People believe that as entrepreneurs we draw upon inspiration at will.
+People believe that as entrepreneurs, we draw upon inspiration at will.
 Give us a business problem and we’ll have a ready-made solution within minutes, complete with a step-by-step business plan that even granny could follow.

-But we all know that’s simply not the case. “writer’s block” is just as common in entrepreneurs as it is with, well, writers.
+But we all know that’s simply not the case.
+“Writer’s block” is just as common in entrepreneurs as it is with, well, writers.

 This is why I think entrepreneur movies are great not for just getting inspired, but heck, they’re just great fun to watch.

 I love noting down the obstacles they have to overcome, the solutions they propose, and of course watching how it all pans out.
 What are their background stories?
 How and why did they start their journeys?
-Are their similarities with my own journey in business?
+Are there similarities with my own journey in business?

 After watching entrepreneur movies I’ve often reevaluated concepts I’d been fairly confident in, only to find there were certain angles I’d not previously considered.
 Sometimes they’re just great for stirring up the pot and developing new and exciting ideas.